Depression and Suicide

 - Increased social isolation

 - Giving away valued possessions; making other preparations for death

 - A sudden change in mood

 While anyone can become suicidal, there are certain risk factors that make suicide more likely:

 - Previous suicide attempt(s)

-- Other recent losses, such as the loss of a relationship or job
+- Other recent, significant losses, such as the loss of a relationship or job

 - Cultural and religious beliefs supporting suicide (e.g., belief that suicide is a noble resolution of a personal dilemma)